balmas/tei-digital-age/README.md

   * xml is in the xml folder (or for the pre-prepared demo xml, it's in xml-demo)
   * Greek source is tlg1396.tlg001.teida-grc1.xml
   * Latin source is stoa0261.stoa001_3.teida-lat1.xml
-* run alignannotations-greekDemo or alignannotations-latinDemo Xquery transformation
+* run alignannotations-greekDemo or alignannotations-latinDemo XQuery transformation
   * Document, Transformation, Configure Transformation Scenario
   * Select XML Transformation With XQuery transformation type
   * Select alignannotations-greekDemo (or alignannotations-latinDemo)
-  * Make sure oXygen is set to output results as a file
+  * Make sure oXygen is set to output results as a file (click Edit, Output tab and make sure Evaluate as Sequence is unchecked)
-   * click Edit
-   * click Output tab
-   * make sure Evaluate as sequence is unchecked
 * Click Transform Now
 * Open translated xml
   * xml is in the xml folder
   * Greek translation is tlg1396.tlg001.teida-eng1.xml
   * Latin translation is stoa0261.stoa001_3.teida-eng1.xml
 * run reversealignannotations-greekDemo or reversealignannotations-latinDemo XQuery transformation
-  * See instructions under step 3
+  * Same instructions as above for alignannotations-greekDemo/alignannotations-latinDemo
 * Open newly created digital edition xml
   * this the file created in the previous step, it should be in the digitaleditions directory and is either tlg1396.tlg001.teida-grc1.de.xml or stoa0261.stoa001_3.teida-grc1.de.xml
 * run transformtodisplay-greekDemo or transformtodisplay-latinDemo XSLT Transformation